 Key Performance Indicators (KPIs) are the vital signs of your sales strategy.
 They tell you if you’re on track to meet your goals.
 To get started, focus on a handful of metrics that directly reflect your objectives.
 Obvious choices include total sales revenue and average deal size, but you should also look at leading indicators that predict future success.
 For example, tracking sales team performance through metrics like quota attainment, lead response time, and the number of qualified opportunities in the pipeline can give you an early warning if things are heading off course.
 The key is to choose KPIs that align with your specific business goals and sales methodology.

-Analyze Conversion Rates and Sales Cycle Length
+What Your Conversion Rates and Sales Cycle Are Telling You

 Diving into your sales funnel metrics reveals the efficiency of your process.
 Your conversion rate, the percentage of leads that become customers, is a critical measure of your strategy’s effectiveness.
 A low rate might signal issues with lead quality, your value proposition, or your team’s closing skills.
 Similarly, the average sales cycle length, or the time it takes to close a deal, tells you a lot about friction in your process.
 Other essential metrics include customer acquisition cost (CAC) and customer lifetime value (CLV).
 Analyzing these numbers helps you understand not just if you’re winning deals, but how profitably and efficiently you’re doing it.